-Tanya is Deputy Director of the MARCH Centre, and has training in demography (Demography in Health MSc, LSHTM, 1996) and epidemiology (Epidemiology PhD, Swiss Tropical Institute, 2001).
+Tanya is an implementation scientist with training in demography (Demography and Health MSc, LSHTM, 1996) and epidemiology (Epidemiology PhD, Swiss Tropical and Public Health Institute, 2001).

-She lived in The Gambia at the Farafenni Medical Reseach Centre site 1990-95 working for Harvard School of Public Health; in Ifakara, Tanzania 1997-2000 working for Ifakara Health Institute and Swiss Tropical Institute; and in Kilimanjaro Region, Tanzania 2001-07 working for LSHTM and IHI.
+She lived in The Gambia at the Farafenni Medical Research Centre site 1990-95 working for Harvard School of Public Health; in Ifakara, Tanzania 1997-2000 working for Ifakara Health Institute and Swiss TPH; and in Kilimanjaro Region, Tanzania 2001-07 working for LSHTM and IHI.
 Since 2007 Tanya has been based at LSHTM in London while continuing to travel and work in sub-Saharan Africa and India.
 Tanya leads research grants that investigate the effectiveness of health interventions for mothers and children in real-world settings and is co-editor of the journal Tropical Medicine & International Health.

-Tanya has been providing support to students on the MSc Public Health for Development (previously Public Health in Developing Countries) since 2007, and is co-module organiser for the stats and epidemiology module Analysis and Design of Research Studies.
+Tanya has been providing support to students on the MSc Public Health for Development since 2007, and is co-module organiser for the statistics and epidemiology module Analysis and Design of Research Studies.